 As we walked up to the all-vegan La Tavernaire, the place was surrounded by a crowd happily drinking and smoking on the characteristic high tables stationed outside Spanish bars.
 There were no available spots, so we slipped inside and after chatting with the friendly bartender, ordered a couple of baby beers along with papas en mojo (a potato dish from the Canary Islands) and veggie moussaka, and sat down at one of the dark wooden tables by the bar.
 Unfortunately, we were a bit disappointed by the food, but the atmosphere was just as we like it – divey and punky.
 We recommend it for a drink and a hang but maybe not the food.
 We have heard they do a good vegan paella occasionally, so if you’re there when that happens, be sure to snatch it up and report back!
 Note: cash only.

-Our second stop of the night was at El Deslunao.
+Our second stop our self-made Valencia vegan tapas tour was at El Deslunao.
 Walking in, it feels like a jazz bar, and indeed they do have jazz one night a week (pretty sure it’s a Tuesday).
 Everyone was sitting outside on the terrace so we were the only ones inside.
 We tried their chickpea croquetas which were delicious and unique.
 While the place is not all vegan, they have a number of vegan options on their menu and came recommended to us by other vegan bloggers.

 This place was our third and unexpected stop.
 We had passed by earlier and saw the sign out front declaring vegan and gluten-free options.
 We went in to ask but the bartender said they were out of vegan montaditos (little sandwiches) since they’re in such high demand, but that she could make us more.
 She whipped up two fresh open-faced sandwiches complete with shredded zucchini, cherry tomatoes, a mustardy sauce, and crunchy dried onions to top it off.
 They also had vegan samosas and a cool atmosphere.

 We loved Valencia.
 We felt it had just the right balance between tourism and caring for its own residents.
-Of course, we couldn’t do or try every vegan spot.
-Let us know if we missed something in the comments!
+Of course, we couldn’t do or try every vegan spot, though we did try in putting together this vegan guide to Valencia!
+Let us know your recommendations for the best vegan food in Valencia in the comments!

 Unhealthy Vegan Guide to Valencia – For your junk food fix!